rjleveque/geoclaw_tsunami_tutorial/markdown/workflow.md

     $ git clone https://github.com/rjleveque/geoclaw_tsunami_tutorial.git

-This will create a new directory named `geoclaw_tsunami_tutorial` which also contains a subdirectory of the same name, which is really the top level in relation to these notes and the examples.
-You might want to set an environment variable to point to this directly.
+This will create a new directory named `geoclaw_tsunami_tutorial` contains a subdirectory `GTT` (short for GeoClaw Tsunami Tutorial) that contains the examples that we will be working with.
+(The top level directory also contains a lot of markdown and other files that are used in building the Jupyter Book that you are reading).

+You might want to set an
+environment variable that contains the full path (on your computer) to the `GTT` subdirectory.
-In this tutorial this will be called `$GTT` (for GeoClaw Tsunami Tutorial) which can be set in the bash shell via:
+In this tutorial this variable will be called `GTT` which can be set in the bash shell via:

-    $ cd geoclaw_tsunami_tutorial/geoclaw_tsunami_tutorial
+    $ cd geoclaw_tsunami_tutorial/GTT
     $ export GTT=`pwd`

 The export command creates a new environment variable named `GTT` that now points to this directory, since `pwd` prints the working directory (you could alternatively type in the full path name in defining `GTT`.

-You can use this variable in any bash command by using `$GTT` which gets replaced by its definition, so for example:
+You can use this variable in any bash command by using `$GTT`, which gets replaced by its definition, so for example:

     $ echo $GTT

 should print out the expected full path.
-Files within this directory will often be referred to in these notes as e.g. `$GTT/workflow.md`, which is the markdown file that creates the page you are now reading.
+Files within this directory will often be referred to in this tutorial as e.g.
+`$GTT/topo/CopalisTopo.ipynb`, which is the Jupyter notebook that we will use to create a topofile for one of the examples.
+(The rendered version of that particular notebook also shows up in the tutorial as [CopalisTopo](topo/CopalisTopo].

 Since these tutorials will be evolving, in the future you may need to update the version on your computer, via::